TYPO3 WCAG *cancelled application* - replaced with joint one Accessibility working group

 For sure there will be no money to foster two WCAG groups within the TYPO3 project.
 Would be great if the two applicants start working together already before the polling and getting in touch with the EAB for presenting a common solution already.

-RE: TYPO3 WCAG - Added by Markus Klein almost 4 years ago
+RE: TYPO3 WCAG - Added by Markus Klein over 4 years ago

 I fully agree with Patrick here.
 Besides the goal of improving education and awareness, the Core (and the exts) should provide as much WCAG compatible output as possible by default.
 Twitter Bootstrap made big steps in this direction already.

 So effort should really go into education here and also into identifying weak spots in Core.

 RE: TYPO3 WCAG - Added by Jo Hasenau over 4 years ago